 2. A stiff bristle broom.
 This is for working the borax down into the carpet or the cracks of wooden floors.

-3. A vacuum with a new empty bag and one more afterwords you will want to remove and discard outside the house.
+3. A vacuum with a new empty bag and one more afterwards you will want to remove and discard outside the house.

 5. A box of 20 Mule team Borax.

-On a side note : Sprinkle a little borax on a the back of any fabric as a test to see if there will be any discoloration the night before.I have never had this happen,but better safe then sorry.
+On a side note : Sprinkle a little borax on a the back of any fabric as a test to see if there will be any discoloration the night before.I have never had this happen,but better safe than sorry..

 Whatever room you decide to begin with remove everything you can.
 Small things setting on coffee tables,pictures anything you don’t want to dust off later.
 As far as the dust goes it is minimal. take all of the throw pillows and cushions set them aside.
 Don’t take them out of the room, they may have fleas on them.
 If you have area rugs.
 Take everything off of them.you will need to sprinkle borax under them as well.
 Move all furniture away from the wall where you can gain accesses to the back of them.